hancoin/hancoinproject/ssh_port_changer_readme.md

 # ssh_port_changer
-Additional optional but recommended scripts for the security of Hancoin Project Districts masternodes and nodes.
+Additional optional but recommended scripts for the security of Hancoin Project Elastic Masternodes and Elastic nodes.
 These scripts change the SSH default port number 22 with a custom number chosen by the node owner and set up firewall and fail2ban in Linux Ubuntu server/VPS.

 You can use these scripts before or after installing the masternode with the install.sh script, it is indifferent, you will first use them and first increase the security of your Virtual Machine and then the security of your node or masternode.